 Free solar photovoltaic system for every school

-The Schools Photovoltaic Programme (SPP), an ambitious, multi-annual initiative led by the Department of Education has entered the delivery phase
+The Schools Photovoltaic Programme (SPP), an ambitious, multi-annual initiative led by the Department of Education has entered the delivery phase.

 Free solar systems for every school

 Welcome to the Schools Photovoltaic Programme (SPP), an innovative initiative funded by the Climate Action Fund.
 At the heart of the SPP is the vision to empower primary and post-primary schools across Ireland with solar energy.
-This program is designed to provide comprehensive guidance and funding for the installation of roof-mounted solar PV panels.
+This program is designed to provide comprehensive guidance and full funding for the installation of roof-mounted solar PV panels.

 Key benefits for a school